izxxr/prept/docs/guide/quickstart.rst

     ├── utils.py
     └── main.py

-We can initialize this directory as a Prept boilerplate by running the ``prept init`` command in this directory::
+We can initialize this directory as a Prept boilerplate by running the :program:`prept init` command in this directory::

     $ prept init python-web-app